-What if I’m approaching this backwards — what if the focus isn’t on my work but Christ’s work, for me?
+What if I’m approaching this backward — what if the focus isn’t on my work but Christ’s work, for me?

 Jesus is bursting with unfathomable, self-sacrificing love for you.

-What if God is faithful even, especially when I’m not?
-When my faith continually wavers, He surrounds me with His devoted love for me in Christ.
-He keeps me in the waters of my Baptism where He wrapped Himself around me and took my sins, giving me His righteousness.
+What if God is faithful even when (especially when) I’m not?
+When my faith continually wavers, he surrounds me with his devoted love for me in Christ.
+He keeps me in the waters of my baptism where he wrapped himself around me and took my sins, giving me his righteousness.